eclipse-zenoh/zenoh-python/README.md

 [Eclipse zenoh](http://zenoh.io) is an extremely efficient and fault-tolerant [Named Data Networking](http://named-data.net) (NDN) protocol that is able to scale down to extremely constrainded devices and networks.

-The Python API is for pure clients, in other terms does not support peer-to-peer communication, can be easily tested against a zenoh router running in a Docker container (see https://github.com/eclipse-zenoh/zenoh#how-to-test-it).

 -------------------------------
 ## How to install it